GirishDondapati/golang-beginner/readme.md

 In this will return the same number.
 (To see a different number, seed the number generator; see rand.Seed.
 Time is constant in the playground, so you will need to use something else as the seed.)

-Example run below line in terminal. go run packages_efine
+Run in terminal: go run packages_efine

 2. Imports
 ----------